OdeliaFink/planned-assessment/README.md

 ## Editing Memories

-Users can edit the content of their posted memories to correct mistakes or update information by clicking the three dots in the bottom right of the text area.
+Users can edit the content of their posted memories to correct mistakes or update information by clicking the three dots in the bottom right of the text area for a modal to pop up with the existing info to be changed.

 ## Deleting Memories